-Egyptian Accounting Standard No. 49 requires a company to assess the lease term as the non-cancellable lease period in line with the lease with the period for which the company has extension options that it is certain to exercise, the periods specified by the company, and the periods for which the company has termination options that It is uncertain that the company will implement it.
+Egyptian Accounting Standard No. 49 requires a company to assess the lease period as the non-cancellable period in line with the lease contract, and with the period for which the company has extension options which is certain to exercise and the periods specified by the company, and the periods for which the company has termination options which is uncertain that the company will apply it.